What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 Wilson also didn’t play in the first preseason game, but got two series last week against Minnesota.

-So far in the preseason Wilson has played five series, getting 45 snaps, leading the Seahawks to two touchdowns, one field goal and two punts, completing 12-18 passes for 155 yards and no touchdowns or interceptions, and rushing five times for 30 yards.
+So far in the preseason Wilson has played five series, getting 45 snaps, leading the Seahawks to two touchdowns, one field goal and two punts.
+He has completed 12 of 18 passes for 155 yards and no touchdowns or interceptions, and rushing five times for 30 yards.

-Those totals are indeed down quite a bit from the past few years – Wilson threw 47 passes in the preseason last year, completing 28 for 354 yards, and was 29-41 for 447 yards in 2017.
+Those totals are indeed down quite a bit from the past few years.
+Wilson threw 47 passes in the preseason last year, completing 28 for 354 yards, and was 29 for 41 for 447 yards in 2017.

 Wilson hardly seemed like he needed any more work, though, and there’s no question that at this stage of his career being safe in the preseason makes more sense than ever.